Fully booked Bachelor’s Degree in Psychology

 The specific test starts at 9 a.m. and lasts approximately 1 hour.

 The interview can be the same day or a few days before or after the specific test.
-It has a duration of 10 minutes and is scheduled according to the candidates being examined.- Is the exam a multiple choice test?
+It has a duration of 10 minutes and is scheduled according to the candidates being examined.

 The specific test includes both multiple choice questions and short-answer questions.